- Excellent point-and-shoot dual cameras

 They're still not quite as punchy as the shots you get from a top Samsung phone, but the improvement over its predecessors is again noticeable, and it's yet another feather in the cap of Apple's all-new camera system.

 The camera app itself is just as easy to use, with no overcomplicated settings: just point, and shoot.
 HDR is set to auto by default, and generally does a good job of brightening up darker areas of your shots – although it can overexpose already bright areas at times.

 While rival manufacturers try and stuff a whole host of modes and features into their camera apps, Apple continues to shy away from things like Pro mode, giving you just six options: photo, square, pano, video, slo-mo and time-lapse.

 For everyday users it makes the app far less daunting – but those who like tinkering with the likes of exposure, shutter speed and white balance might want to take a look at the current crop of Android flagships.

 Live photos are present again here, which sees the iPhone 7 Plus capture a couple of seconds of video with each photo you snap, bringing them briefly to life – and these moving images are supported by the likes of Facebook and Instagram if you fancy sharing them with friends.

-The true potential of the dual-cameras is yet to be fully realized though, as in their current state they're still working independently of each other.
-That will change in the coming months though, as Apple will roll out a software update to unlock its depth-of-field feature.
+The true potential of the dual-cameras wasn't fully realized at launch, as they were still working independently of each other.
+That changed later, as Apple rolled out a software update to unlock its depth-of-field feature.

-This will see the two 12MP snappers work in unison to produce what Apple claims will be DSLR quality images.
+This sees the two 12MP snappers work in unison to produce what Apple claims are DSLR-quality images.

-The update will allow the dual cameras to produce a bokeh effect, creating an attractive background blur around your in-focus subject.
-Make sure you check back later this year once the feature is out for our updated review.
+The update allows the dual cameras to produce a bokeh effect, creating an attractive background blur around your in-focus subject.